 Enjoy your flight from Varanasi to Khajuraho today.
-The flight duration is approximately 1 hour.
+The flight duration is approximately one hour.

 Sit back and relax during this airport transfer in a private vehicle, with driver and English-speaking assistant.

 This private guided tour of the Khajuraho Group of Monuments in Khajuraho, is a once in life time experience.
 Situated in a town in the Indian state of Madhya Pradesh, about 620 kilometers southeast of New Delhi, this unique location is one of the most popular tourist destinations in all of India.
 Khajuraho contains the largest group of medieval Hindu and Jain temples, which are famous due to the erogenous nature of the sculptures.
 The Khajuraho group of monuments has been listed as a UNESCO World Heritage Site, and is considered to be one of the "seven wonders" of India.
 The city of Khajuraho was the original capital of the Chandela Rajputs, a Hindu dynasty that ruled this part of India from the 10th to the 12th century.
 These marvelous Khajuraho temples and the whole surrounding area were enclosed by a wall with eight gates, each flanked by two golden palm trees.
 There were originally over 80 Hindu temples, of which only 22 now stand in a reasonable state of preservation, scattered over an area of about 8 square miles.